hekaplex/202010DataScienceWE/Jason's Folder/README.txt

 My initial thoughts for the flow would be:

 -ETL dataset
--Benchmark classifier via Azure ML
+-Baseline classifier via Azure ML
--PowerApp for employee engagement and interaction, but also generates additional user-input variables for future model tuning and KPIs
+-PowerApp for employee engagement and interaction, but also generates additional user-input variables for future model tuning and KPIs through CDS
--Power Automate to bridge any gaps or processes that could be automated, maybe send alerts to HR or team leads for whatever reason
+-Power Automate to bridge any gaps or automate any processes identified in the loop, maybe send alerts to HR or team leads for whatever reason
 -Dashboard for HR teams

 # I'm more focused on synching the platforms than build-outs.
 Essentially, future use case would be to build a more robust model for 'fit'